gamorvi/owasp-masvs/Document/0x02-Frontispiece.md

 [![NowSecure](images/NowSecure_logo.png)](https://www.nowsecure.com/ "NowSecure")

-Next, we would like to thank the OWASP Bay Area Chapther for their sponsorship.
+Next, we would like to thank the OWASP Bay Area Chapter for their sponsorship.
 Last, we would like to thank everybody that bought the book from Leanpub and sponsored us that way.